LGmatrix13/hypur/docs/grain/creating-a-grain.md

 }
 ```

-Let's say we want to react to `button-grain` being clicked.
+Let's say we want to react to `clicker-button` being clicked.
 To do this, we can `override` the `onClick` function:

 ```ts
 class ButtonGrain extends Grain {